vanadium-archive/browser/src/components/help/content/details.md

 In Browse mode, the header also shows the current Vanadium name being used as the root of the namespace.
-This can be a mount table or an intermediary name in a mount table.
+This can be a mount table or a subtable in a mount table.
 You can type a Vanadium name into this field, or you can select a name using the Bookmarks or Recommendations tools.
 If this field is empty, it defaults to the Home mount table for the current environment.